REGISTRATION OPENS: MONDAY, AUGUST 7LOTTERY WILL RUN:

-REMAINING SPOTS FOLLOWING LOTTERY WILL BE FILLED ON A FIRST COME/FIRST SERVE BASIS FROM FEBRUARY 22 THROUGH MARCH 3.
+REMAINING SPOTS FOLLOWING LOTTERY WILL BE FILLED ON A FIRST COME/FIRST SERVE BASIS FROM AUGUST X THROUGH SEPTEMBER 17.

 To sign up your girl, please have the following information available: